josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 bullring wifi amd own isp both throttled to hell.

-whoever's play is just openly in birmingham's own sovereign space.
+whoever's playing is just openly in birmingham's own sovereign space.

 im going to ask them to reanimate some if these bulls.

 also: what if im just controlled by a weird man in derbyshire with a "women in bad shoes so their feet are crammed and sore and smell" fetish?

 it is a distinct possibility.

+---

+hm. much keyboard/keystroke correct. device level interference.

+who said dont fix pegasus?

 ---